 National (country) ENERGY GLOBE Awards:

 Distinguish the best project submission from a country (e.g. ENERGY GLOBE Germany, ENERGY GLOBE Argentina).
 National winners receive an ENERGY GLOBE Certificate which is presented by partner organisation (if available) in the respective countries.
-In some countries the National Award is splitted into categories, and the winners not only get the certificates but even the popular trophies.
 Find out more.

 Any national winner can become winner of an international ENERGY GLOBE Award or of the ENERGY GLOBE World Award.